-Oil-pulling is getting all kinds of attention.
-This particular post has been all over facebook and several folks ping'ed me to find out what the dealio is.
+Oil-pulling is getting all kinds of attention and several folks ping'ed me to find out what the dealio is.
 Unless the info comes from a trusted Ayurvedic source, it can be hard to know what to believe.

 I'll make oil pulling simple and trusted.

 There are two daily practices in Ayurveda to help nourish and purify the mouth:

 1) Gandusa (filling the mouth with oil and holding it)

 2) Kavalagraha (swishing oil slowly between the teeth and gargling = oil-pulling).
 The ancient texts call for sesame oil, but you can also use ghee or coconut oil for high pitta types.
 When I searched online, all the recommendations I found call for coconut oil (from non-Ayurvedic sites)...and that worries me because it might not be the best for everyone.

 Since I was concerned about wrong messaging and also certain that sesame is the oil of choice (I like to worry and be right = vata-pitta), I emailed my dear trusted teacher to be sure:

 My dear trusted teacher (I can't share his name cause last time ya'll started emailing him.
 Nice going.) said this: The best oil or ghee treatment is arimedas.
 It is a formula specific for this.
 You cannot get it in the States :( Sesame: very rich and heating...good for vata and kapha and okay for pitta except high pitta imbalance then use coconut which is also good but may not be that good for vata except in mid-summer.
 You can also use olive or sunflower for most people.
 And yes, sesame is traditionally the oil of choice unless you can get "arimedas" -- Monica's Teacher Ji